AlexisMasseron/copyrightly.io/README.md

 available in YouTube.

 Future work:
- - Make it possible to register **Claims** if someone else has registered content we own.
+ - Make it possible to register **Claims** from the user interface, if someone else has registered content we own.
  - Evidences can be also added to **Claims**.
  - Implement a **[Token Curated Registry](https://medium.com/@tokencuratedregistry/a-simple-overview-of-token-curated-registries-84e2b7b19a06) (TCR)** of evidences supporting **Manifestations** and **Claims**.
 To add an evidence, an amount of the CLY token has to be staked.